vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

 - NVIDIA API Catalog is a trial endpoint, not a production SLA.
 Ingestion must still succeed when analysis is disabled; query-time Research AI will use lexical fallback if NVIDIA reranking is unavailable.
-- NVIDIA extraction uses 12,000-character windows, a 1,400-token response cap, reasoning disabled, two attempts, and a 60-second timeout.
+- NVIDIA extraction uses 12,000-character windows, a 4,096-token response cap, reasoning disabled, two attempts, and a 60-second timeout.
 After two failed windows the company is marked analysis-unavailable, but its Markdown and manifest still upload successfully.
+- NVIDIA synthesis uses `nvidia/nemotron-3.5-lightning-30b-a3b` by default, streams the response, and sends `temperature=0.2`, `top_p=0.95`, `max_tokens=32768`, thinking enabled, and `reasoning_budget=8192`.
 - Financial statements, shareholding, corporate actions, and fundamental screening require deterministic XBRL/feed ingestion into Azure SQL.
 LLM extraction is evidence for narrative research, not the numeric source of